nguyendangnamphong/AppDN/readme.md

 `https://your-domain-that-points-to-this-server.tld:8443`
 5. Please do not forget to open port `3478/TCP` and `3478/UDP` in your firewall/router for the Talk container!

-### Where can I find additional documentation?
-Some of the documentation is available on [GitHub Discussions](https://github.com/nextcloud/all-in-one/discussions/categories/wiki).

 ### How does it work?
 Nextcloud AIO is inspired by projects like Portainer that manage the docker daemon by talking to it through the docker socket directly.
 This concept allows a user to install only one container with a single command that does the heavy lifting of creating and managing all containers that are needed in order to provide a Nextcloud installation with most features included.
 It also makes updating a breeze and is not bound to the host system (and its slow updates) anymore as everything is in containers.
 Additionally, it is very easy to handle from a user perspective because a simple interface for managing your Nextcloud AIO installation is provided.

 ### How many users are possible?
-Up to 100 users are free, more are possible with [Nextcloud Enterprise](https://nextcloud.com/all-in-one/)
+Up to 100 users are free, more are possible with

-## Network

 ### Are reverse proxies supported?
 Yes.
-Please refer to the following documentation on this: [reverse-proxy.md](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md)

 ### Which ports are mandatory to be open in your firewall/router?
 Only those (if you access the Mastercontainer Interface internally via port 8080):